weishi10141993/NeutrinoPhysics/FD2PDSColdBoxTest.md

 # Analysis of data with CRT on top of NP02

-Four runs taken with the NP02 PDS using the cosmic ray telescope (CRT) as a trigger.
+Four runs taken with the NP02 PDS (standard arapuca modules from ProtoDUNE-I, no PoF/SoF) using the cosmic ray telescope (CRT) as a trigger.
 The CRT was moved around:

 ```
 Run #   Evts    location of CRT